hansama0902/Project1-ShuhanMiner_OOP/OOP_design patterns&hypothetical example/README.md

 ## Inheritance

 ### Why It's a Good Application of OOP
 ShuhanMiner effectively applies **inheritance** in its reporting system.
 The `FinancialReport` and `PerformanceReport` classes both extend the base `MonitoringReport` class, reusing shared functionalities while adding specific behaviors for financial and performance analysis.

-Key benefits of this inheritance:
-- **Code Reusability:** Common logic is shared in the base class to avoid redundancy.
-- **Scalability:** New types of reports can be added by extending `MonitoringReport` without modifying the base class.
-- **Flexibility:** Each report type can customize behavior while still adhering to a standard structure.

 **Example from Code:**
 ```javascript